ModelSEED/ModelSEEDpy/docs/source/core_index.rst

    :target: https://pepy.tech/project/modelseedpy
    :alt: Downloads

-The collection of packages that parse and manipulate, e.g. gapfill, metabolic models are assembled into the ``core`` directory of ModelSEEDpy.
+The ModelSEEDpy packages that parse and manipulate, e.g. gapfill, metabolic models are assembled into the ``core`` directory of ModelSEEDpy.

 ----------------------
 Import